sujaykundu777/devlopr-jekyll/install.md

 permalink: /get-started/
 ---

-## Getting Started - Deploying your blog using devlopr-jekyll
+## Getting Started - How to use “devlopr-jekyll” theme

+## What's Jekyll ?

+If you aren’t familiar with Jekyll yet, you should know that it is a static site generator.
+It will transform your plain text into static websites and blogs.
+No more databases, slow loading websites, risk of being hacked…just your content.
+And not only that, with Jekyll you get free hosting with GitHub Pages!
+If you are a beginner we recommend you start with [Jekyll’s Docs](https://jekyllrb.com/docs/installation/).
+Now, if you know how to use Jekyll, let’s move on to using this theme in Jekyll:

-Steps to create your blog using devlopr-jekyll and Host using Github Pages :
+### Steps to create your blog using devlopr-jekyll and Host using Github Pages :

 >  **Step 1.**  Fork the repo - [click here](https://github.com/sujaykundu777/devlopr-jekyll/fork)

 ![Devlopr Jekyll Repo](/assets/img/posts/fork1.png){:class="img-fluid"}